-Wal-Mart is the largest retailer in the world with nearly $573 billion in annual revenues and over 10,593 stores worldwide.
+Walmart is the largest retailer in the world with nearly $611 billion in annual revenues and over 10,623 stores worldwide.
 The company sells goods across almost all merchandise categories including groceries, electronics, appliances, apparel, sporting goods, home furnishing products, and drugs, while strictly adhering to its EDLP (everyday low price) strategy.
 However, it earns around half of its revenues from groceries.

-Wal-Mart operates in three business segments: Walmart U.S., Walmart International, and Sam’s Club.
-Walmart U.S. segment is the largest segment of its business, accounting for approximately 60% of its revenues.
+Walmart operates in three business segments: Walmart U.S., Walmart International, and Sam’s Club.
+Walmart's U.S. segment is the largest segment of its business, accounting for approximately 60% of its revenues.
 Sam's Club is the retailer's warehouse model where it charges its customers an annual membership fee, allowing them to buy products at heavy discounts.

-Although Wal-Mart has fewer stores in the U.S. compared to international markets, an average U.S. store is about 2.5 times as big as the international store in terms of retail square footage.
-As of fiscal 2021, square footage per store for Wal-Mart US was 148,200 while that for Wal-Mart International was 55,300.
-Revenue per square foot for Wal-Mart's U.S. stores in FY 2021 was higher at $484 versus $359 for Wal-Mart's International stores.
+Although Walmart has fewer stores in the U.S. compared to international markets, an average U.S. store is about 2.5 times as big as the international store in terms of retail square footage.
+As of fiscal 2023, the square footage per store for Walmart US was 148,770 while that for Walmart International was 51,540.
+Revenue per square foot for Walmart's U.S. stores in FY 2022 was higher at $598 versus $371 for Walmart's International stores.
 Thus, despite being similar in store count, the U.S. segment is more valuable to the company compared to its international segment.

-Wal-Mart’s executives have indicated that the retailer’s future stores will occupy 8% less space, cost 16% less and will run more efficiently.
-The retailer’s smaller stores, called Neighborhood market stores, are one-tenth the size of a typical Wal-Mart Supercenter and offers 15,000 items in comparison to 100,000 offered at a Supercenter.
+Walmart’s executives have indicated that the retailer’s future stores will occupy 8% less space, cost 16% less, and will run more efficiently.
+The retailer’s smaller stores, called Neighborhood market stores, are one-tenth the size of a typical Walmart Supercenter and offer 15,000 items in comparison to 100,000 offered at a Supercenter.
 Although the size is much smaller, Neighborhood markets offer day-to-day groceries & general merchandise and are focused on attracting customers who shop regularly for their daily needs.
 This format can be successful in big cities, which have space constraints and where busy schedules limit many customers from driving to a supercenter.

-The retailer launched its loyalty program Walmart+ at $98/year by the end of 2020.
-This subscription is priced lower than the $119/year subscription of Amazon Prime.
-This service expands upon its existing same-day grocery delivery service, Delivery Unlimited - with discounts on fuel, early access to product deals, and other perks such as reserved delivery slots.
-By leveraging the company's advantages in grocery and its store base, the new service can boost sales, lock in a loyal customer base, and reward customers.
+The retailer launched its loyalty program Walmart+ at $98/year at the end of 2020.
+This subscription was priced lower than the $119/year subscription of Amazon Prime.
+This service expanded upon its existing same-day grocery delivery service, Delivery Unlimited - with discounts on fuel, early access to product deals, and other perks such as reserved delivery slots.
+Walmart also added a free Paramount+ Essential subscription as a Walmart+ benefit.